Sopralapanca/sopralapanca.github.io/README.md

 * Set some checkboxes and radio buttons in the most common way,
 * Opens some links in the browser although it is **STRONGLY RECOMMENDED TO OPEN THE LINKS FROM THE PHONE** to give the best possible rating and avoid mismatches between web and mobile version of the page.

+### Autocomplete and Autosubmit
+Once you have acquired the task, you can use this script to automate the sending of the task when time runs out and to autocomplete certain tasks.
+This script in particular:
+* Set tasks with sliders to a specific default value,
+* Set some checkboxes and radio buttons in the most common way,
+* Opens some links in the browser although it is **STRONGLY RECOMMENDED TO OPEN THE LINKS FROM THE PHONE** to give the best possible rating and avoid mismatches between web and mobile version of the page.

 ## What's new